ligma-techlologies/SheinEssay/README.md

 # She!nEssay
 The word processor of all time.
-The master branch serves as the original 1.0.0 update.
+This branch serves as the original 1.0.0 update.
 Use the branches to view the codebase of each update.

 # Why She!nEssay?
 She!nEssay is a word processor that is designed to be simple, fast, and efficient.
 It is built with the latest web technologies and is optimized for performance.
 The goal is to provide a distraction-free writing experience that allows you to focus on your content without any unnecessary clutter.